 - Jail, yard and pod facility and layout

 - Gang activity

 To get this kind of information, you must do a driving history search.

 Have you ever tried to search for someone’s criminal records?
 Was it easy?
-Was your search online or did you make a phone call to the local courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the local courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal records, and your comments could help other people that are in the same situation.